'Treason': House Judiciary Committee Report Implicates Trump in Ultimate Crime | Breitbart

 Despite Special Counsel Robert Mueller’s conclusion, after two years of investigation, that there was no collusion between Trump’s 2016 presidential campaign and Russia, Democrats continue to believe he is conspiring with what they now consider a U.S. enemy.
 (Under President Barack Obama, they supported the “reset” policy, appeasing Russia’s geopolitical ambitions.)

-The House Judiciary Committee’s report, written by the committee’s 20 Democratic staff members, does not rule out charing Trump with treason at any point in the text, and seems to have been written to make doing so a possibility.
+The House Judiciary Committee’s report, written by the committee’s 20 Democratic staff members, does not rule out charging Trump with treason at any point in the text, and seems to have been written to make doing so a possibility.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.